How to Become a Registered Nurse (RN): A Step-by-Step Guide

 1. Complete an accredited nursing program.

-• Associate Degree in Nursing (ADN): Many technical and community colleges offer an associate degree in nursing, which typically takes about two to three years to complete.
+• Associate Degree in Nursing (ADN): Many technical and community colleges offer an associate degree in nursing, which typically takes two to three years to complete.

 • Diploma program: Diploma programs are the traditional way that many in the past joined the nursing profession.
 Though they are less common than BSNs and ADNs today, some hospitals do still offer nursing diploma programs, which typically take two to three years to complete.